Panopticon-Project/panopticon-admin/FRAMEWORK.md

 * Malware - Description goes here

 ### Vulnerabilities
 A mistake in software that can be directly used by an attacker to gain access to a system or network.
 Link to a writeup in the exploit repo where possible (example, CVEs) or to external sources.
-Format should be in the format of ulnerability is exploited by name of the thing exploiting it, usually malware or a hacking tool.
+Format should be in the format of vulnerability is exploited by name of the thing exploiting it, usually malware or a hacking tool.
 Use list
 * [Vulnerabilty](URL to outline of how vulnerability is exploited) is exploited by name of malware / name of tool
 * [Vulnerabilty](URL to outline of how vulnerability is exploited) is exploited by name of malware / name of tool